 Finally, there are two awards: the $500,000 Welch Award in Chemistry and the $100,000 Norman Hackerman Award in Chemical Research.
 Both are made to prominent researchers, and nominations can be invited by the foundation or come from others in the field.

-While Welch is unwaveringly devoted to its home state, it's quite inviting for institutions within those borders.
-More information about recent awards and grants is available in the foundation’s annual report.
+While Welch does not fund outside of Texas, it's quite inviting for institutions within the state.
+More information about recent grants and funding is available in the foundation’s annual report.